-Here in Hyderabad whenever I have the Gujarati Thali craving, I head to Ohri’s De Thali or Rajdhani.
-Both don’t serve proper Gujarati Thali but are quite close.
+Here in Hyderabad whenever I have the Gujarati Thali craving, I head to Ohri’s De Thali (closed now) or Rajdhani (only Forum mall branch open) Both don’t serve proper Gujarati Thali but are quite close.
 Last weekend I was in Ahmedabad and thanks to the rains, I couldn’t venture out much.
-However, like I said, Gujarati food has a special place in my heart.
+However, as I said, Gujarati food has a special place in my heart.
 I headed to one of the famous Gujarati Thali restaurant in Ahmedabad – Agashiye by House of MG.
-So, is it worth the Zomato Ratings/Word of mouth ?
+So, is it worth the Zomato Ratings/Word of mouth?
 Let’s find out in my Heritage Gujarati Thali at Agashiye Ahmedabad Review.

 Heritage Haveli Ambiance at Agashiye

 With space constraints in cities, many restaurants are choosing to convert existing bungalows into restaurants/cafes.
 Agashiye is one such fine dining restaurant.
 Located in the House Of MG near Lal Darwaja in Ahmedabad.
 Agashiye is a class apart.
 The property is cultural treat for anyone visiting the place.
 The grand entrance to the stories on the walls, House of MG is a place where one can spend hours.
 Agashiye is located on the second floor and has both indoor and outdoor seating.
 Since it was raining, we had to go indoors.

 The place is quite spacious and has two sections which can accommodate quite a few guests.
 The interiors are grand yet simple and remind you that you are dining in a haveli.
 The seating, cutlery are of good quality which is expected.
 Frankly, more than Agashiye, it’s about the story which Mangaldas Girdhardas have to say.
 If you are a history buff, you might spend an entire day here !
 Overall, can’t comment much on the ambience, it’s just amazing!